-- A. A new electricity sub-station is required as part of the DCO to ensure sufficient energy to meet the demands of businesses locating at the IAMP. - B. New water, gas and electric utility services shall be made available to the IAMP development site from the existing utilities infrastructure in the local vicinity to enable occupiers to apply for, and obtain, utility connections to their premises. - C. New telecommunications and broadband services networks shall be provided to allow occupiers to apply for, and obtain, telecommunication connections to their premises as required. - D. The provision of low carbon and renewable energy systems should be explored within the Design Code for the DCO. - E. In demonstrating comprehensive development under policies S1 and Del2, it must be shown how the infrastructure in paragraphs A to D above will be secured.

-An electricity sub-station is required to meet the energy needs of new businesses locating at the IAMP.
-The location will broadly be adjacent to the A19 north of the River Don.
-If feasible and viable, the electricity sub-station could have the potential to link to renewable energy sources.
+- B. A new electricity sub-station is may be required as part of the comprehensive development of the IAMP site DCO to ensure sufficient energy to meet the demands of businesses locating at the IAMP. - C. New water, gas and electric utility services shall be made available to the IAMP development site from the existing utilities infrastructure in the local vicinity to enable occupiers to apply for, and obtain, utility connections to their premises.
+It is recognised this may require connections to be made with utilities infrastructure outside of the AAP boundary. - D. New telecommunications and broadband services networks shall be provided to allow occupiers to apply for, and obtain, telecommunication connections to their premises as required. - E. The provision of low carbon and renewable energy systems should be explored. within the Design Code for the DCO. - F. In demonstrating comprehensive development under policies S1 and Del2, it must be shown how the infrastructure in paragraphs A to D above will be secured. - 146.
+An primary electricity sub-station may be is-required to meet the energy needs of new businesses locating at the IAMP.
+If required, tThe location will broadly be adjacent to the A19 north of the River Don.
+If feasible and viable, the primary electricity sub-station could have the potential to link to renewable energy sources. - 147.
 Utilities and telecommunications services to the IAMP site will be made available from suppliers as required.
 Further information on this is set out in the Delivery section of this IAMP AAP.

-An overview of potential low carbon and renewable energy systems that could be considered for IAMP is included within the Utilities Background Report.
+148. An overview of potential low carbon and renewable energy systems that could be considered for IAMP is included within the Utilities Technical Background Report.